xlladdins/xll/docs/Excel4Macros/SQL.CLOSE.md

 Connection\_num    is the unique connection ID of the data source from which you wish to disconnect.

--   Connection\_num is returned by a previously executed SQL.OPEN
+  - > Connection\_num is returned by a previously executed SQL.OPEN
     > function.

--   If connection\_num is not valid, SQL.CLOSE returns the \#VALUE!
+  - > If connection\_num is not valid, SQL.CLOSE returns the \#VALUE\!
     > error value.

 >

 **Remarks**

--   If the connection is successfully terminated SQL.CLOSE will return
+  - > If the connection is successfully terminated SQL.CLOSE will return
     > zero and the connection ID number is then no longer valid.

--   If SQL.CLOSE is unable to disconnect with the data source then it
+  - > If SQL.CLOSE is unable to disconnect with the data source then it
     > will return the error value the \#N/A error value.
 In such a case
     > SQL.CLOSE will place error information in memory for the SQL.ERROR
     > function, if such information is available.

--   SQL.CLOSE works with data sources in much the same manner as FCLOSE
+  - > SQL.CLOSE works with data sources in much the same manner as
-    > works with files.
-If the call is successful then SQL.CLOSE will
+    > FCLOSE works with files.
+If the call is successful then SQL.CLOSE
-    > terminate the specified data source connection.
+    > will terminate the specified data source connection.

 **Example**